On Irish Twitter, the pirate flag emoji (🏴☠️) means that the person in question is anti-government.

 Not all Sinn Fein supporters will use the pirate flag.

 It is important to point out that while many of “the pirates” are SF supporters, not all SF supporters will use the flag.
-There are plenty of SF supporters who are not part of “the pirates”.
+There are many SF supporters who are not part of “the pirates”.

 Not all of them are SF supporters either.

-It is also important to point out that some of the “high profile” pirates are not SF supporters and that they have personal issues with FF and FG that go past ideology and government policy.
+It is also important to point out that some of the “high-profile” pirates are not SF supporters and that they have personal issues with FF and FG that go beyond ideology and government policy.